-Bone Marrow Aspirate: Obtain 1 - 2 cc of aspirate in a green-top sodium heparin tube and immediately rotate it thoroughly to ensure adequate mixing with the anticoagulant.
+Bone Marrow Aspirate: Obtain 1 - 2 cc of aspirate in a dark green-top sodium heparin tube and immediately rotate it thoroughly to ensure adequate mixing with the anticoagulant and prevent clotting.

 Bone Marrow Core Biopsy: Deposit the sample in a sterile container containing RPMI or tissue culture medium with antibiotics, which has been brought to room temperature prior to collection.*

 Peripheral Blood Specimens: These may be submitted in certain clinical conditions (e.g., circulating blasts) and/or circumstances where warranted.